sunrise-choir/spec/src/datatypes.md

 - the character `@` (`0x40`)
 - the [canonic](https://tools.ietf.org/html/rfc4648#section-3.5) base64 encoding of the key itself
   - [ietf rfc 4648, section 4](https://tools.ietf.org/html/rfc4648#section-4), disallowing superflous `=` characters inside the data or after the necessary padding `=`s
+  - it may not omit `=` characters either - the amount of encoding bytes must always be a multiple of four
 - the character `.` (`0x2E`)
 - the primitive-specific suffix
   - for ed25519, this is `ed25519` (`[0x65, 0x64, 0x32, 0x35, 0x35, 0x31, 0x39]`)